omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 as input and working variables for arbitrarily complex algorithms programmed in the template (`*.ftl`) files.

 Let's create a file with a filename with `.ftl` extension (e.g.`untitled.ned.ftl`).
 Because of the extension, this file will be processed by the templating engine.
 The actual name of the file does not matter, because the `<@setoutput .../>` directive instructs the templating engine to output everything from the current file into the file that is specified by the `targetFileName` variable.
 The `targetFileName`, `targetTypeName`, `bannerComment` and `nedPackageName` variables are automatically filled out by the wizard, based on the filename and folder the user selected on the first wizard page.

 	<@setoutput path=targetFileName />
 	${bannerComment}

 	<#if nedPackageName!="">package ${nedPackageName};</#if>

 	network ${targetTypeName}
 	{
 		node[${networkSize}] : ${nodeType}
 	}

 The template variables will be substituted into the template automatically.

 Specific wizard dialog types will also define extra variables for use in the templates, e.g. the wizard type that creates a complete simulation (with all required files), will put the `simulationName` variable into the context.
 To see all defined variables, check the Appendix.

-TIP: The "New Wizard" wizard in the IDE provides you with more than a handful of
+TIP: The 'New Wizard' wizard in the IDE provides you with more than a handful of
      working examples, useful utilities for writing wizards, sample code for accessing various features, and so on.
 The aim of these wizards is to get you productive in the shortest time possible.

 As a last step in our example, we create also an INI file template:

 Create a file called `omnetpp.ini.ftl`, and fill with:

 	<#if wizardType=="simulation">
 	network = ${targetTypeName}
 	</#if>

 We need the INI file only if we are creating a simulation.
 If the current type is not `simulation`, the content will be empty, and the file will not be written to disk.

 === Wizard Types

 The wizard will set the `wizardType` template variable when it executes, so template code can check under which wizard type it runs (using `<#if>..</#if>`), and act accordingly.
 This feature allows one to create templates that can be used for multiple wizard types.

 There are several types of wizards you can create.
 Each one has a different
 goal: